 You may know the proper technique and have never used your knife on bone, yet still find yourself with damaged shun knives.
 How?

 The likely culprit: moisture.
 If any moisture remains on the blade edge, you’ll start noticing small chips or missing pieces.
+This is pretty common in all types of knives, including chef knives.

 Leftover moisture brings the following consequences:

-- It weakens stainless steel
+- It weakens stainless steel, decreasing edge retention capabilities

 - It causes micro-corrosion (aka chipping)